-- Film and Digital Media Funds (FDMF, up to $2000).
-Much like the Fulton Funds, this funding is awarded by the College of Fine Arts and Communications and requires an application.
+- Film and Digital Media Funds (FDMF, up to $4000).
+This funding is awarded by the College of Fine Arts and Communications and requires an application.
 More information can be found here: http://cfac.byu.edu/student-scholarships-and-grants/

 - Independent fundraising efforts.
 Fundraising is a necessary and expected component of the individuals working on the capstone project, to be overseen by the project’s Producer.
 Fundraising events of any kind (bake sale, concert, party, etc.) can be held anytime after capstone approval.
 Often, tax-deductible fundraising can be securely accomplished through a project group-funding website, like Kickstarter or IndieGogo.
 Please consult with your capstone faculty as well as the TMA office regarding any fundraising efforts.
 Any donations given directly to BYU must be run through the Media Arts Administration and LDS Philanthropies.

 As you raise funds, keep in mind that the maximum budget for capstones is $8000.
 Through the department and college, you can be awarded up to $6000, and your own independent fundraising efforts should total no more than an additional $2000.

 The Development Funds, FDMF, and Fulton Funds awarded to a capstone are all managed in an account at the school.
 Each capstone project will have it’s own account, managed in the TMA Business Office, located in the Department of Art office (E509 HFAC).
 Through this account, you will have access to: